Navy Day: Israel

 Memorial Evening was rescheduled as well, marking the loss of destroyer INS Eilat on 21/10/1967.
 As of 2009 the celebrations have been elongated for a week, which for practical reasons, are held each year in August.

-Another significance of June 30 Navy Day is a legacy of the Soviet Union that introduced this holiday in June 1939; the date was chosen because of a connection with the day the Battle of Gangut took place.
+Another significance of June 30 Navy Day is a legacy of the Soviet Union that introduced this holiday in June 1939; the date was chosen in connection with the Battle of Gangut which took place on 27 JulyJul./ 7 August 1714Greg..
 This date is celebrated by a number of Soviet Jews who immigrated to Israel in 1990s.

 Italy

 In Italy, Navy Day is June 10 and it is not a national holiday.
 It commemorates the sinking of the Austro-Hungarian dreadnought SMS Szent István by the Italian torpedo boat MAS-15 on June 10, 1918.

 Japan

 In the Empire of Japan, Navy Anniversary Day (海軍記念日, Kaigun Kinen'bi) was May 27 from 1906 until 1945.
 It was in commemoration of the Battle of Tsushima.